ngdoseo/ngseo/README.md

 #### Server Side Rendered APP

-The Server Side Render process happen  in a server environment (not in a browser) and return for each route the representtion of the page as a html string.
+The Server Side Render process happen  in a server environment (not in a browser) and return for each route the representation of the page as a html string.
 What we call then a Server Side Rendered App is an App which for each requested route have two parts.
 1. A html representation of page server rendered `<app-root> <h1> I am a rendered APP</h1>....</app-root>`
 2. The client App as described above which after bootstrap will take control and behave like a normal client app.

+The process by which the html 'screenshot' will be generated can be done dynamically 'on the fly' by the time the user request the page or prepared in advance for every route.
+The rendering in advance is also called "prerendering".

+#### Static Sites aka Prerendered Sites

+A prerendered site has for each _to discover Route_ a `html`document with the clien app (the same for every route) and the above mentioned `html screenshoot` which was p

+#### Server Side Rendered Sites

+Is not blab alala

 ## Installation